umbcgdc/umbcgdc.github.io/readme/readme-text-version.txt

 </gamedev-social>

 -- Game Display --

+:: gamedev-games-list
+Displays the list of all the games for the games page.
+This is where you'll have to check if you want to redo the layout.

 :: gamedev-game-display
 Displays a single game's card in the middle of the screen.
 Included as part of the games page.